-Marrickville Metro is a successful sub-regional shopping centre located in the inner west Sydney suburb of Marrickville.
-This report presents an independent assessment of the demand and market scope for the expansion of Marrickville Metro, and also considers the likely economic impacts that would result from the expansion of the centre.
+Pitney Bowes Business Insight previously completed an Economic Impact Assessment of the then proposed expansion of Marrickville Metro, in May 2010.
+This report now provides an updated assessment, based on the now smaller proposal.
+It considers the demand and market scope for a smaller expansion of Marrickville Metro, and also the likely economic impacts that would result from the smaller expansion of the centre.